Intro-Ventors/Re-Co-Desktop/README.md

 *Here `{SOURCE}` stands for the location where the repository is cloned to.*

 Once cloned, change directory to the `{SOURCE}` directory and run the `Bootstrap.bat` file and it will generate the required build tools and will generate the required binaries to run the application.
+Once this is done, you can proceed to open the
+`RealityCore.pro` file in either the QtCreator application or by using the Qt VS Tools extension.

 #### Configuring Qt

 It is recommended to install the latest version of Qt.
 After the installation, make sure to configure the Qt Visual Studio Tools with the proper version.
 Then you can open the qmake file present within
 `{SOURCE}/Desktop/Server/RealityCore` using the Qt VS Tools extension.
 Thereon, you can easily build the project and run using Visual Studio.

 ## License